 Feds bust wife of former Vandergrift High, NFL player in college admissions scandal

-The wife of a Vandergrift native and football star who played for Pitt and the San Francisco 49ers is among 50 people charged for largest college admissions scam ever prosecuted in U.S. history.
+The wife of a Vandergrift native and football star who played for Pitt and the San Francisco 49ers is among 50 people charged in the largest college admissions scam ever prosecuted in U.S. history.

 Palatella paid about $575,000 to a nonprofit that allegedly assisted in her son’s SAT test and created a fraudulent athletic profile of her him, according to the affidavit.
 She allegedly conspired to bribe USC senior associate athletic director Donna Heinel, who since has been fired, to designate her son as a football recruit for admission to USC.